aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 Let's go over some cool things about this moment.

 First, we have added constraints to a method *before* implementing it.
-We talked before about how Dafny was ok without having a body.
-Now we show that Dafny will honor requirements on these stubs.
+If you tried to compile this, Dafny would complain since there are no steps to execute.
+But Dafny has proved that *any* steps that result in these postconditions could work.
+When we go to implement `ParseAwsKmsResource`
+Dafny will now constrain us.
+Dafny will also force us
+to `ensure` these requirements in our implementation.
+This makes Dafny a powerful prototyping language.
+Specification-driven development
-Since Dafny will also force us to `ensure` these requirements in our implementation this kind of specification-driven development is a powerful tool in our toolbox.
+is a powerful tool in our toolbox.

 Second, if we run
 ```bash